< Back

-Loan participations vs. syndications: What’s the deal?
+Loan Participations vs. Syndications: What’s the Deal?

+Loan participations and loan syndications are terms often used interchangeably to describe a lending arrangement involving more than one lender; however, for accounting and reporting purposes, these are two different types of transactions with unique considerations and issues.
 While both loan participations and syndications involve multiple lenders, the way each is structured results in different accounting issues, including derecognition under ASC 860 and recognition of fees under ASC 606 and/or ASC 310.
+This post walks you through each of these transactions and summarizes the accounting for a loan participation and a loan syndication so you can understand the differences between the two!

 In a loan participation, a bank will originate a loan to a borrower.
 This is the only loan the borrower enters into.
 Subsequently, or concurrently, with the origination of this loan, the originating bank arranges a participation with other lenders.
 Under the participation arrangement, the participating banks agree to assume the risks and rewards of a portion of this loan by transferring funds to the originating bank in return for the rights to cash payments for that portion of the loan participated out to the participating bank.